Tagged barcodes for the topological analysis of gradient-like vector fields: Factored chain complexes

 In this section we develop the general theory of tame epimorphic parametrized chain complexes, i.e. factored chain complexes.
 Many of the results are analogous to the case of tame parametrized vector spaces, i.e.~persistence modules.

 We start by a classification of the chain maps between disks and spheres in $\Ch$, which are the simplest chain complexes.
 This will help us describe the simplest possible parametrized chain complexes and parametrized chain maps between them.
-Note that in the category $\Ch$, a morphism is \textbf{epimorphic} if and only if it is surjective in every degree.
+Note that in the category $\Ch$, an epimorphism is a chain map that is surjective in every degree.
+The result follows from a basic calculation and we omit the proof.

-\begin{lemma} Any non-zero chain map between disks and/or spheres in $\Ch$ is a scalar multiple of one of the following maps: \begin{enumerate}[$(i)$] \item The identity $\one_{D^n} \colon D^n \to D^n$.
-This map is epimorphic. \item The identity $\one_{S^n} \colon S^n \to S^n$.
-This map is epimorphic. \item The inclusion $\iota^n\colon S^n \hookrightarrow D^{n+1}$.
-This map is not epimorphic. \item The chain map $\Phi^n\colon D^n \to D^{n+1}$, which is the identity in degree $n$ and zero in all other degrees.
-This map is not epimorphic. \item The chain map $\Psi^n\colon D^n \to S^n$, which is the identity in degree $n$ and zero in all other degrees.
-This map is epimorphic. \end{enumerate} \end{lemma}
+\begin{proposition} Any non-zero chain map between disks and/or spheres in $\Ch$ is a scalar multiple of one of the following maps: \begin{enumerate}[$(i)$] \item The identity $\one_{D^n} \colon D^n \to D^n$.
+This map is an epimorphism. \item The identity $\one_{S^n} \colon S^n \to S^n$.
+This map is an epimorphism. \item The inclusion $\iota^n\colon S^n \hookrightarrow D^{n+1}$.
+This map is not an epimorphism. \item The chain map $\Phi^n\colon D^n \to D^{n+1}$, which is the identity in degree $n$ and zero in all other degrees.
+This map is not an epimorphism. \item The chain map $\Psi^n\colon D^n \to S^n$, which is the identity in degree $n$ and zero in all other degrees.
+This map is an epimorphism. \end{enumerate} \end{proposition}

-\begin{proof} Non-zero chain maps can only exist between disks and spheres that are non-zero in at least one common degree.
-This leaves us with the possible options $D^n\to D^n$, $S^n \to S^n$, $S^n \to D^{n+1}$, $D^n\to D^{n+1}$, $D^n \to S^n$, $D^n \to S^{n-1}$, $S^n\to D^n$, and $D^{n+1} \to D^n$.
-The last three options are in fact not possible, which can be checked by hand.
-The other five options are all possible and correspond to the chain maps listed above.
-Since all the involved vector spaces are one-dimensional, these are the only possibilities up to scalar multiplication.
-The identity maps on $D^n$ and $S^n$ are isomorphisms and therefore epimorphic.
-The chain map $\Psi^n$ is surjective in degree $n$, which is the only degree where $S^n$ is non-zero, so it is epimorphic.
-The chain maps $\iota^n$ and $\Psi^n$ both fail to be surjective in the degree $n+1$ and are thus not epimorphic. \end{proof}

 This is what the chain map $\Psi^n\colon D^n \to S^n$ looks like:

 Linear maps $\Fi \to \Fi$ in any diagram are always assumed to be the identity map, if not stated otherwise.